Rose Petal Beauty Aids

 Directions:

-- Gently wash and drain petals thoroughly.
-Carefully remove the white/yellow part of the petals (just snip with scissors).
+- Gently wash and drain petals thoroughly then carefully remove the white/yellow part from each (just snip with scissors).
 Gently crush them to bruise a bit.

-- In a sterilized jar, place the petals and cloves.
+- Place them in a sterilized jar with the cloves.
 Pour hot vinegar over top, roughly mash a bit with a wooden spoon and seal immediately.

 - Set aside for 10 days (room temperature and dark).
 Shake occasionally.

-- Using small decorative jars (sterilized), pour the vinegar and seal.
+- Using small decorative jars (sterilized), pour and seal.

 You’ll also find instructions for making rose water here.
-Make sure to check out the big bunch of Lavender Vinegar Recipes.
+Make sure to check out the big bunch of recipes using lavender found here.

 [admin edit: comment applies to Rose Dusting Powder Recipe]